Automatic Code Formatting and ClangFormat

 To use ClangFormat, we just need to create a file called .clang-format (note the initial .) in the root directory of our project.

-In Visual Studio, we can create this by Right-Clicking on our project name in the Solution Explorer, and going to Add > New Item.
+In Visual Studio, we can create this by Right-Clicking on our project name in the Solution Explorer and selecting Add > New Item.
 In the Formatting section on the right, we should see the ClangFormat template.
-We need to leave the name as the default (.clang-format) and add it to our project.
+We should leave the name as the default (.clang-format) and add it to our project.

 BasedOnStyle: Google

-Aside from Google, other starting points are available.
-You may want to try Mozilla, LLVM and Microsoft here instead.
+Aside from Google, other style guides are available.
+You may want to try Mozilla, LLVM, and Microsoft here instead.

 From there, we can add additional rules to update or override our imported settings.
-For example, we could set our indent size and maximum line length using the following:
+For example, we could broadly use Microsoft’s style, but set a different indent size and maximum line length using the following:

 IndentWidth: 2